philemonnwanne/docker-on-steroids/docs/basic-installation.md

 - Create the directory where you want to initialize the vagrant configuration file

 ## Step 3: Initializing the Vagrant configuration file

-  <samp>Vagrant is quite easy to configure if you go through the docs</samp>

 - Naviagate into the directory created in step 2 by running `cd directory-name`
-- while in that directory run `vagrant init` which creates a Vagrantfile:
+- While in that directory run `vagrant init` which creates a Vagrantfile
 - You should also get a message in your terminal saying:
 ```
 A `Vagrantfile` has been placed in this directory.
 You are now